openforis/sepal-doc/docs/source/team/contribute.rst

     This procedure can also be performed in the SEPAL platform by starting a :code:`t1` instance and executing the exact same process.

-    To open the .html page, you will need to use JupyterLab, as it is able to load .html content (JupyterLab is also be an excellent IDE to make modifications, since it recognizes the **.rst** format).
+    To open the .html page, use JupyterLab, since it is able to load .html content (JupyterLab is also an excellent integrated development environment [IDE] to make modifications, since it recognizes .rst format).

 Modify the doc
 ^^^^^^^^^^^^^^